-- the Victorian Certificate of Education (VCE) Scored; - the Victorian Certificate of Education (VCE) Certificate-only; and - the Victorian Certificate of Applied Learning (VCAL).
+- the Victorian Certificate of Education (VCE) Scored; - the Victorian Certificate of Education (VCE) Certificate-only; - the Victorian Certificate of Education Vocation Major (VCE VM); and - the Victorian Pathway Certificate (VPC).

-VCE Scored
+VCE - Scored

-- A good option for students who would like to go on to further education at university - Students complete a minimum number of units, sit exams and receive a study score which gives them a ranking number (ATAR) for tertiary admission
+- A good option for students who would like to go on to further education at university. - Students complete a minimum number of units, sit exams and receive a study score which gives them a ranking number (ATAR) for tertiary admission.

-VCECertificate-only
+VCE - Certificate-only

-- A good option for students who are not intending to go on with further education at the university level - Student who complete this pathway can continue into TAFE courses or the workforce.
+- A good option for students who are not intending to go on with further education at the university level. - Student who complete this pathway can continue into TAFE courses or the workforce.